Cherie Peters-Brinkerhoff, PT, EDD, MPT, MHA, C/NDT

-Dr. Peters-Brinkerhoff joined the University of St. Augustine for Health Sciences (USAHS) San Marcos, CA campus in 2008.
+Dr. Cherie Peters-Brinkerhoff joined the University of St. Augustine for Health Sciences (USAHS) San Marcos, CA campus in 2008.
 A graduate of Loma Linda University in California in 1978, Dr. Peters-Brinkerhoff received her NDT certification in 1996 for Pediatrics.

 As the Program Director for the Doctorate of Physical Therapy Program at the San Marcos, CA campus, Dr. Peters-Brinkerhoff offers a wealth of experience in administration and business.
-In the past she has been Director of Rehabilitation Services at Promise Hospital, Cottonwood Canyon Health Care Services, and Select Rehab Services as well as the Rehab supervisor at Scripps Mercy Hospital and Allied Rehab Services.
-She also owns her own private Practice, Gentle Hands Physical Therapy.
+In the past she has been Director of Rehabilitation Services at Promise Hospital, Cottonwood Canyon Health Care Services and Select Rehab Services, as well as the rehab supervisor at Scripps Mercy Hospital and Allied Rehab Services.
+She also owns her own private practice, Gentle Hands Physical Therapy.

 Dr. Peters-Brinkerhoff has presented several poster presentations and had her research Perspectives on Teaching Physical Therapy Students the International Classification of Functioning, Disability, and Health Model published in the Journal of Allied Health in 2016.
 History of the International Classification of Functioning, Disability, and Health was published in the NDTA Network in 2016.
 Dr. Peters-Brinkerhoff is continuing her work in educational research and currently working on educational methods in anatomy.